 - Viability of Investments: Any new investment (whether it be an acquisition of another company, the launch of a new product or service, or technology, plant, or real estate purchase) will be assessed in a financial forecast to determine if the investment is viable and profitable.

 - Manage/Reduce Financial Risk: Identifying financial risks ahead of time allows an organization to strategize ways to eliminate or reduce the risk.
 No one wants to be blindsided by any financial hit, especially one that could have been seen coming.

 - Budgeting: Budgets should be set based on the financial forecast.
 If the forecast, for example, assumes no additional headcount or no large equipment purchases then the budgets would reflect this.

-- Benchmarks to Monitor Against: Every line item in the forecast can be monitored against to ensure revenue goals are being hit, cost of goods sold, and other expenses are on track in order to achieve the forecasted profitability.
+- Benchmarks to Monitor Against: Every line item in the forecast can be monitored to ensure revenue goals are being hit, the cost of goods sold, and other expenses are on track to achieve the forecasted profitability.

 Related Content: How do you get a business appraised?

 Need help with the financial planning and forecasting process?